learning-zone/javascript-es6-basics/README.md

 ## # 7.2.
 Generators

 A generator is a function that can stop or suspend midway and then continue from where it stopped while maintaining the context(saved across re-entrances).
-It can be defined using a function keyword followed by an asterisk(i.e, function* ()).
+It can be defined using a function keyword followed by an asterisk (`function* ()`).

 This function returns an iterator object and this iterator\'s **next()** method returns an object with a value property containing the yielded value and a done property which indicates whether the generator has yielded its last value.